 Hundred years ago, Professional boxing was known as prize fighting.
 As soon as it became legal and acknowledged sports people came in search of an eternal glory.
 As soon as it becomes legitimate ground rules were set.
 Over the time, those rules have evolved, and they were adapted because the entire sport has evolved into a real professional sport.

 Here are the top boxing gloves for beginners

-Rounds last longer than in any other category.
+The length of rounds last longer than in any other category.
 Generally, fighters will box for 12 rounds even though the longest boxing match has lasted unbelievable 110 rounds.
 Despite that, 12 rounds are sort of a standard in pro boxing today even though it all depends on the promotion and organization.

 Each round lasts for three minutes.
 That means that if you wish to be a professional boxer, you will have to be prepared to box 12 three-minute rounds.
 Between each round, there is a one minute for resting.

 Now that we know a bit more, we can conclude that the length of a boxing match and round is dictated by the type and organization/promotion.
 Youth boxing has the most regulations, and we can tell that by the number of rounds.
 Amateur boxing is for people who like precision, focus, and speed.

 This type of boxing strictly follows the rules on how to behave and where you are allowed to hit the opponent.
 On the other hand, professional boxing doesn’t have too many rules and is most grueling.